TERMS & CONDITIONS

 - A headlight is compulsory for the High Country 100 ultra (first 30-60 mins) and recommended for the last lap of the Mountainman run stage.

-- A minimum capacity of 2 litres of fluid – preferably a hydration pack.
+- A minimum capacity of 2 liters of fluid.

 - Enough suitable food/snacks to last the whole race.